(In territories with significant traditional TRAMIL use)

 root, syrup (decoction + sugar), orally1

-Use for pneumonia is classified as REC, based on the significant traditional use documented in the TRAMIL surveys, and on available published scientific information.
+The use for bronchitis is classified as REC based on the significant traditional use documented in the TRAMIL surveys and the scientific information published.

-Due to health risks associated with pneumonia, an initial medical evaluation is recommended.
-The use of this resource can be considered complementary to medical treatment, unless contraindicated.
+Due to the health risk of bronchitis, an initial medical assessment is recommended.
+The use of this resource must be considered complementary to medical treatment, unless contraindicated.

-Should there be a notable worsening of the patient’s condition, or should the respiratory disorder last more than 5 days, seek medical attention.
+If deterioration is observed in the patient or if the respiratory problem persists for more than 5 days, seek medical attention.

-Not for use by women intending to become pregnant, during pregnancy, during lactation or by children under 5 years old, or by patients with thyroidal disease.
+Not for use by women intending to become pregnant, during pregnancy, while breastfeeding, in children under 5 years of age or in patients with thyroid disease.

-The leaf and the root of Brassica rapa are widely used for human consumption.
+The leaves and roots of Brassica rapa are a food of relatively widespread human consumption.

-Prepare a syrup from a decoction made with 50 grams of ground fresh root in 500 mL (2 cups large glasses or one pint) of water, boil for at least 10 minutes in a covered pot, filter, add 850 grams of sugar and mix until a translucent solution is obtained, pour into a container and fill with water to make up one liter (two pints).
+Prepare a syrup from a decoction with 50 grams of fresh root chopped in 2 cups (500 millilitres) of water, boil for 10 minutes in a covered container, add 850 grams of sugar and mix until a translucent solution is obtained, strain (filter) with the help of a clean cloth, pour into a container and fill with water up to 1 litre.
+Take 1 tablespoon 3 times a day.

 1 CHARLES C, 1988